Coffee & Conservation

 Welcome to Coffee & Conservation, a monthly event series dedicated to bringing our community together to learn, connect, and take action for our environment.
 Organized by SUP Englewood and hosted at the Englewood Chamber of Commerce.
 Each month we feature expert speakers from local nonprofits who share insights on conservation topics that impact our beautiful coastal ecosystems.

-Join us each month to enjoy coffee and pastries from at Dearborn Coffeehouse & Bakery as we gather to protect and preserve our waterways and wildlife.
+Join us each month to enjoy coffee and pastries from Dearborn Coffeehouse & Bakery as we gather to protect and preserve our waterways and wildlife.
 These sessions offer a unique opportunity to engage with like-minded individuals, explore topics like manatee and tarpon conservation, seagrass preservation, and more, and discover how you can help make a difference.

-Monthly Topics
+Monthly event Topics

 - January 21, 2025